The Celtics will threaten LeBron's East reign – if not now, then soon

 The Brooklyn trade has already yielded one potential marquee player in Brown, and over the next two years could produce two more.
 Yet Ainge is loathe to revisit the deal, save to say that it pained him to do it.

 “I don’t really think about that,” Ainge said.
 “When we made the trade, I was envious of [Nets GM] Billy King and [coach] Jason Kidd and where they were.
-With Paul [Pierce[ and KG [Kevin Garnett], they were a contender.
+With Paul [Pierce] and KG [Kevin Garnett], they were a contender.
 We were a team that was starting over.
 I was envious of where they were.
 It happens all the time, things change.
 This game humbles you.
 This job humbles you.
 We have had a very good year so far.
 Now we have a big challenge [in Cleveland].

 “I don’t really think about [the assets].
 Tomorrow we go right back to doing what we are doing.
 Maybe after the draft and free agency, maybe we will get excited about things.
 It’s like our players.
 They have 15 minutes to enjoy this thing, then they have to worry about playing Cleveland.
 That’s how I feel.
 The competition in the NBA is fierce.
 And the game humbles you.”